videojs/videojs-4to5/README.md

 videojs-4to5 my-project some-file.js
 ```

-All JavaScript and CSS files will be edited in place to reflect changes for video.js 5.0.
+All JavaScript files will be edited in place (unless you do a `--dry-run`) to make changes for video.js 5.0 compatibility.

 ### Options